Hamad Medjedovic

 Hamad Medjedovic (Note: (Хамад Међедовић; /sr/) (born 18 July 2003) is a Serbian professional tennis player.
-On 25 August 2025, Medjedovic reached his career-high ATP singles ranking of world No. 57.
-He is currently the No. 3 player from Serbia.
+He has a career-high ATP singles ranking of world No. 56 achieved on 18 May 2026.
+He is currently the No. 3 singles player from Serbia.

 Medjedovic won the 2023 NextGen Finals.
+He represents Serbia at the Davis Cup.

 Early life

-Medjedovic was born in a Bosniak family in Novi Pazar, Serbia, at the time part of Serbia and Montenegro.
-He first met countryman Novak Djokovic at age nine or ten and first practiced with him at age 16, after which Djokovic began providing Medjedovic advice and financial support, covering all his tennis expenses.
+Medjedovic was born in Novi Pazar, Serbia, at the time part of Serbia and Montenegro.
+He started taking tennis lessons in his early childhood, at a tennis facility next to his town.

-Career
+Professional career

+Juniors

+Medjedovic had good results as a Junior where he reached a junior combined ranking of world No. 9 on 4 January 2021.

 2021: ATP debut

 Medjedovic made his ATP main draw debut at the 2021 Belgrade Open after receiving a wildcard for the singles and doubles main draws.

 2022: Maiden Challenger title

 Medjedovic reached the final at the 2022 Platzmann-Sauerland Open as a qualifier, eliminating both fourth-seeded Marco Cecchinato and top seed Nicolás Jarry en route.
 He then defeated Zhang Zhizhen in less than an hour in the final, winning his maiden Challenger title.